renkun-ken/pipeR/README.md

 The following code is an example written in traditional approach:

-It basically performs bootstrap on `mpg` values in built-in dataset `mtcars` and plot its density function estimated by Gaussian kernel.
+It basically performs bootstrap on `mpg` values in built-in dataset `mtcars` and plots  its density function estimated by Gaussian kernel.

 ```r
 plot(density(sample(mtcars$mpg, size = 10000, replace = TRUE),